radixdlt/scrypto_tutorial/5_decentralized_exchange/README.md

 # Decentralized Exchange
 In this example, we will mix everything we just learned to make a more concrete blueprint.
 This blueprint represents an automated marked maker (AMM) based decentralized exchange.
 People are able to provide and withdraw liquidity, and swap tokens.

-## Environment variables
+## Before running this code
 Throughout the following steps, addresses will be generated for the account, components and tokens that are created.
-For simplicity, we included a script that you can run to store those addresses inside environment variables to be able to refer to them easily.
-To get access to those variables, run the following command:
+For simplicity, we included a script that you can run to store those addresses inside environment variables to be able to refer to them easily with the `resim` command or inside transaction manifests.
+Start by running the following command:

 ### Linux, Mac
 ```bash